haverford-cs/project-aqngo-ellin/README.md

 ### 12/17/2019 (3 hrs)
 - Jason:
-- Emily: Determine best hyperparameters for SVC for nearby stations; \
+- Emily: Determine best hyperparameters for SVC for nearby stations;
-  confusion matrix for one and nearby stations; plot validation curves.
+  Get confusion matrix for one and nearby stations; plot validation curves.

 ### 12/15/2019 (2 hrs)
 - Jason: